 Passengers can board Japan’s world-famous bullet train at Shin-Osaka Station, making it a great home base for day-trippers wanting to explore Osaka and other popular tourists destinations, like Kyoto and Hiroshima.
-Shin-Osaka Station isn’t surrounded by historic landmarks and attractions, but it’s a busy enough area to find things to do between day trips.
+Shin-Osaka Station isn’t surrounded by historic landmarks and attractions, but hotels near Shin-Osaka Station are easy to find.

 Shopping & things to do near Shin-Osaka Station